How to Report a Sighting

 Use the hotline:

-Because grizzly bears are extremely rare in southwestern BC, every grizzly bear observation is important.
+Because grizzly bears are relatively rare in southwestern BC, every grizzly bear observation is important.
 So is quick reporting.
 Observations made while you are recreating are vital for monitoring this important keystone species.

 How to Tell the Difference

 Grizzly bears have a prominent shoulder hump (black bears, none), short rounded ears (black bears, tall ears), and dished face profile (black bear, straight profile).
 Colour and size can be misleading.
 Learning basic bear ID before you get outside helps you recognize the foremost differences between grizzly bears and their black bear cousins.
 Also, remember that in these areas, black bears are much more common than grizzly bears, by a factor of 1000 to 1.

 Document Your Report